Recommendations for a client

-To what extent does any social isolation experienced affect the public confidence of citizens in the Municipality of Amsterdam?
+To what extent does social isolation affect the public confidence of citizens in the Municipality of Amsterdam?

 Sample sub-question (descriptive):

-Based on the research results, it can be concluded that individuals’ access to the internet, degree of feeling connected to their neighborhood and age have a strong influence on how they perceive isolation.
+Based on the research results, it can be concluded that individuals’ age, access to the internet, and feelings of connection to their neighborhood have a strong influence on how they perceive isolation.

 The study has shown that older people (especially those over 65) face the greatest risk of social isolation.
-To prevent or combat social isolation, it is therefore recommended that more attention be paid to this target group in particular.
+To prevent or combat social isolation, it is therefore recommended that policy targets this group in particular.